 AQA English Literature - Romeo and Juliet Essay - June 2019

-This is an exemplar Romeo and Juliet essay, at GCSE standard, based upon the AQA English Literature June 2019 exam question.
+This is an exemplar Romeo and Juliet essay - Grade 9 GCSE standard - based upon the AQA English Literature June 2019 exam question.
 The essay analyses aggressive male behaviour in the play.
 The Romeo and Juliet essay has been well structured and would achieve full marks – the equivalent of a Grade 9.
 The Romeo and Juliet essay would take approximately 45-50 minutes to complete by a student in exam conditions.

 Read the following extract from Act 1 Scene 5 of Romeo and Juliet and then answer the question that follows.